tjmahr/dissertation/docs/12-aim1-notebook.md

 this feature as measuring children's maximum word recognition certainty.
 A child with a peak of .5, for example, looked the target image half of the time when they were most certain about the word.
-Although all of the words used were chosen to be familar to preschoolers, children with higher peaks knew those words *better*.
+Although all of the words used were chosen to be familiar to preschoolers, children with higher peaks knew those words *better*.
 From the perspective, higher peaks at age 3 would indicate more developed lexical representations and stronger activation of lexical items at this age.
 Thus, these children